Washing dirndls - How to clean your dirndl

 Time to read 6 min

-Had fun at the Wiesn and unfortunately, your Dirndl shows it too?
+Had a great time at the Wiesn — but your Dirndl tells the whole story?
 No stress!
-We'll show you step-by-step how to get your beloved traditional dress clean again – without any nasty surprises.
+We'll walk you through exactly how to get your beloved traditional dress looking spotless again — no nasty surprises.

 Why you can trust us: